jason-kerney/FileSystemFacade/documentation/structures/_main.md

 <!--bl
 (filemeta
     (title "File System Facade Structures")
-    (subtitle "A guide to the interfaces and objects in the library."))
+    (subtitle "A guide to the interfaces and objects in this library."))

 (table-of-contents
     (section-main "./AtomicFileSystem.md")